Randy Arozarena Player Props: Rays vs. Marlins

 Randy Arozarena At The Plate

-- Among qualifying hitters in baseball, his batting average ranks 48th, his on-base percentage ranks 16th, and he is 55th in the league in slugging.
+- Among qualifying hitters, he ranks 52nd in batting average, while his on-base percentage ranks 22nd and he is 58th in slugging.

+- Arozarena has reached base via a hit in 60 games this year (of 99 played), and had multiple hits in 28 of those games.

-- Arozarena has picked up an RBI in 36.7% of his games this season, with two or more RBI in 13.3% of his games.
-He has also plated three or more runs in eight contests.
+- Arozarena has driven in a run in 36 games this year (36.4%), including 13 games with more than one RBI (13.1%).
+He has also driven home three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.